VISIT LUCERNE IN THE WINTER MONTHS – WHAT TO DO & TRAVEL TIPA

 Lucerne is often considered the most beautiful city in Switzerland.
 Surrounded by the Swiss Alps, this small city has a lot to offer its visitors.
-And Lucerne in winter is not less stunning than Lucerne in summer.
+And Lucerne in winter is not less stunning than in summer.

 If I had to name a European city with the most stunning scenery, it would be… Lucerne!
 The scenery is definitely impressive, but the city/town center also has a few gorgeous places to visit – Lucerne in winter is one of a kind.

 While many of the following tips can be done at any time of the year, there are a few things you can only do in the winter.
-And to be honest, winter has its own special charm.

-After several visits in the summer, I visited this winter and squeezed in a lot of winter attractions in Lucerne.
-There is just so much to do and see in Lucerne in the winter that I did not want to miss out on any of the fun things.
+After several visits in the summer, I visited in winter and squeezed in many winter attractions in Lucerne.
+There is just so much to do and see that I did not want to miss out on any of the fun things in the winter.

-Travel Tips Lucerne in the Winter
+Travel Tips For Lucerne in Winter

 Let´s start with some tips for your Lucerne winter trip.

-How to Get There
+How to Get To Lucerne in Winter

-If you fly into Switzerland, Zurich Airport or Basel Airport would be the best choices.
+If you fly into Switzerland, Zurich Airport, or Basel Airport would be the best choices.
 From there, it takes about one hour (by car or train) to get to Lucerne.

-How to Get Around
+How to Get Around in Winter

-- Lucerne itself is small and you can easily walk, but sometimes being able to hop on a bus and take advantage of the excellent Swiss public transportation comes in handy.
+- Lucerne itself is small, and you can easily walk, but sometimes being able to hop on a bus and take advantage of the excellent Swiss public transportation comes in handy.